Illedan/BlogPosts/Posts/HostingOwnBlog.md

 ## Domain

-Bought a name of (namecheap.com)[https://www.namecheap.com] and followed the instructions in (this post)[https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars].
+Bought a domain of (namecheap.com)[https://www.namecheap.com] and followed the instructions in (this post)[https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars].

 Why namecheap?
 No idea.
 I guess any provider would work.
-Also, I liked the free email redirect gotten with the domain.

 ## Nginx

 Guide to (setup Nginx)[https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04]

 ()
-Create file for your domain in `/etc/nginc/sites-availiable/kvanli.com.conf`
+Create file for my domain in `/etc/nginc/sites-availiable/kvanli.com.conf`

 ### HTTPS